 Dyslexia Canada (the organization) is incorporated under the Canada Not-for-Profit Corporations Act without share capital.
 The Organization is exempt from income tax in Canada as a registered charitable organization under the Income Tax Act (Canada).
-The organization became a registered charity on January 1, 2020.

 Dyslexia Canada is committed to ensuring that every child in Canada with dyslexia gets a fair and equitable education.